richleland/metavivor-classy-tools/README.md

 - `CLASSY_CLIENT_ID` - OAuth2 client ID
 - `CLASSY_CLIENT_SECRET` - OAuth2 client secret
 - `CLASSY_ORG_ID` - your organization's ID.
 You can get this by signing into the Classy admin and copying it from the URL.
+- `CLASSY_DEFAULT_CAMPAIGN_ID` - the default campaign ID to upload transactions to.
+You can get this by signing into the Classy admin and copying it or by setting `CLASSY_OR_ID` and running the `list-campaigns` command.

 ## Using the CLI